What Is Couples Therapy?

 The couples therapist will then assist the couple in identifying the issue that will be the focus of treatment, establishing treatment goals and planning a structure for treatment.

-During the treatment phase, the therapist will help the couple gain insight into the relational dynamics maintaining the problem, while helping both partners understand each of their roles in the dysfunctional interactions.
+During the treatment phase, the therapist will help the couple gain insight into the relational dynamics causing the problem, while helping both partners understand each of their roles in the dysfunctional interactions.
 This will help them change the way they perceive the relationship and each other.

 Although gaining insight is important, another crucial aspect of couples therapy involves actually changing behaviours and ways of interacting with each other.
 Most couples can come away from couples therapy having gained insight into relational patterns, increased emotional expression and developed the skills necessary to communicate and problem-solve with their partners more effectively.